q-optimize/c3/README.md

 pip install c3-toolset-nightly
 ```

+There is no official support for `c3-toolset` on Apple Silicon devices, but you can check the [`CONTRIBUTING.md`](CONTRIBUTING.md#development-on-apple-silicon) for instructions on setting up an experimental version.

 ## Usage

 C3  provides a simple Python API through which it may integrate with virtually any experimental setup.